gstlearn/gstlearn/doc/references/Random_Variable.md

 ### A.1.1) Head or tail

 We launch a coin.
-The result (still unknown) will be equal to
+The result (still unknown) will be equal to:

 $$Z(\omega) = \left\{\begin{array}{cc}0 &\textrm{ if head}\\
                                  1 &\textrm{ if tail}\\